Srishti-Doshi/TJOCUP/README.md

 ---

-## 🎯 About the Course
+## ───────── About the Course ─────────

-**The Joy of Computing Using Python** is not just a programming course —
+**The Joy of Computing Using Python** is a fun and insightful introduction to programming.
-it is a whirlwind tour of logic, curiosity, and computational joy.

-Designed with anecdotes, analogies, and lively examples, the course transforms:
+It uses simple stories, analogies, and real-life examples to convert:

 - **Abstractions → Insights**
 - **Engineering → Art**
 - **Beginners → Logical Thinkers**

-Using Python as the medium, the course trains you to think programmatically and solve problems elegantly.
+The course encourages logical thinking and helps you approach problems programmatically.
-By the end, you don't just learn Python — you learn how to think like a computer scientist.
+You don’t just learn Python — you learn how to think like a computer scientist.

 ---

-## 🗂️ Course Topics Covered
+## ───────── 🗂️ Course Topics Covered ─────────

 ### 🌱 Foundations
 - Motivation for Computing